 Alumni and friends with philanthropic or sponsorship comments or questions, please contact Yumi Yasutake (email or call 617.715.5153).

-MIT faculty, students, and researchers, please provide recommendations for equipment, technologies, educational tools, and programing of convening spaces within MIT.nano.
+MIT faculty, students, and researchers may also provide recommendations for equipment, technologies, educational tools, and programing of convening spaces within MIT.nano.
 Indicate which processes the facility should support to enable future experimentation, education, discovery, and outreach.
 MIT.nano will enable us to grow innovation communities.
 Which communities will you be a part of?
 Which other communities would you like to see?
 Share your thoughts with us.

-We will send a periodic update about our progress on MIT.nano, and some summaries of what's happening in nanotechnology research at the Institute, to anyone who chooses to send us their email address.
-(You can see a copy of the first one here, the second one here, and the third one here.)
+During major construction, we sent out periodic updates about our progress on MIT.nano along with some summaries of current nanotechnology research at the Institute.
+You can see copies of those prior newsletters here, the second one here, and the third one here.